 Randy Bly is a pediatric otolaryngologist and cares for patients and families with a variety of problems in the head and neck.
 He has specific interests in patients with speech and swallowing problems, vascular malformations, breathing difficulties, neck masses, and congenital anomalies.
 He incorporates resources available at Seattle Children’s Hospital to provide the highest level of care to patients and families.
 His research interest is in how surgery is planned, guided, and analyzed in order to improve patient outcomes, reduce the length of hospital stays, and recover more quickly.

-Medical School: Stritch School of Medicine, Loyola University, Maywood, IL
+Medical School: Stritch School of Medicine, Loyola University, Maywood, Ill.

-Fellowship: University of Washington, Seattle Children’s Hospital, Seattle, WA
+Fellowship: University of Washington, Seattle Children’s Hospital, Seattle, Wash.

 Board Certification: Otolaryngology-Head and Neck Surgery

 Memberships: American Academy of AAO-HNS; American Society of Pediatric Otolaryngology; American College of Surgeons

 Alberta Corkery Fellowship Travel Award.
 Preoperative Imaging and Surgical Management of Frontonasal Dermoid Cysts: 15-year Experience at a Pediatric Tertiary Care Center.
 Combined Otolaryngology Spring Meeting, Chicago, Ill., May 19-22, 2016.